SpinalHDL/VexRiscv/README.md

 NOTES:
 - It could take time the first time you run it.
 - The VexRiscv project may need an unreleased master-head of the SpinalHDL repo.
-If it fails to compile, just get the SpinalHDL repository and do a "sbt clean compile publish-local" in it as described in the dependencies chapter.
+If it fails to compile, just get the SpinalHDL repository and do a "sbt clean compile publishLocal" in it as described in the dependencies chapter.

 ## Regression tests